viktor-kangi/api/README.md

         - run rails db:migrate db:seed to start off the migrations and
     - Open Postman to test the API endpoints or use the following link:
         - http://localhost:3000/<the_endpoint>
-    - Run the following commands if you want to deploy to Railway:
-        - railway login
-        - railway init
-        - railway add
-        - railway up

 ## Endpoints